-Welcome to Everyday English Conversations for Beginners: (Part 5) – At the Doctor’s Office, Hospital, Police & Post Office vocabulary!
-This article covers 4 lessons that help you practice English vocabulary for essential services.
+Welcome to Everyday English Conversations: Part 5 – At the Doctor’s Office, Hospital, Police & Post Office vocabulary!
+This article covers 4 lessons, under hub 1, that help you practice English vocabulary for essential services.
 Go through them one by one, or jump directly to the topic you need most.

 Lesson 1: At the Doctor’s Office Vocabulary